Site Map

 Frequently Asked Questions (FAQ)

-• Why is the Golden Gate Bridge, Highway and Transportation District (District) conducting the Golden Gate Bridge Physical Suicide Deterrent System Project (Project)?
+• Why did the Golden Gate Bridge, Highway and Transportation District (District) conduct the Golden Gate Bridge Physical Suicide Deterrent System Engineering and Environmental analysis?

 • What is a physical suicide deterrent system?